publicdocs/uscode/assets/md/titles/usc16/us/usc/t16/ch1/schXXI/m__us_usc_t16_s192b.md

     Proc.
 No. 3374, Sept.
 23, 1960, 25 F.R.
 9284, provided:

 NOW, THEREFORE, I, DWIGHT D. EISENHOWER, President of the United States of America, under and by virtue of the authority vested in me by the said act of June 21, 1930 \[this section\], do proclaim that the lands hereinafter described shall be, and they are hereby, added to and reserved as a part of the Rocky Mountain National Park, in the State of Colorado; and such lands shall be subject to the provisions of the act entitled “An Act to establish a National Park Service, and for other purposes,” approved August 25, 1916, [39 Stat.
-535][/us/stat/39/535] ([16 U.S.C.
-1–3][/us/usc/t16/s1–3]) \[former [16 U.S.C.
-1][/us/usc/t16/s1], 2, 3, and 4\], and all acts supplementary thereto and amendatory thereof, and all other laws and rules and regulations applicable to such park:
+535][/us/stat/39/535] (\[former\] [16 U.S.C.
+1–3][/us/usc/t16/s1–3]) \[see [18 U.S.C.
+1865(a)][/us/usc/t18/s1865/a], [54 U.S.C.
+100101(a)][/us/usc/t54/s100101/a], 100301 et seq., 100751(a), 100752, 100753, 102101\], and all acts supplementary thereto and amendatory thereof, and all other laws and rules and regulations applicable to such park:

  __Sixth Principal Meridian__